-Prerequisite: PSYC 2301 Credit: 3 (3 lecture)
+Prerequisite: PSYC 2301

-Astudy of human behavior, applying psychological theory to the development of the well-adjusted individual.
+A study of human behavior, applying psychological theory to the development of the well-adjusted individual.
 Techniques for managing stress, reducing anxiety, coping with anger, increasing assertiveness, and achieving self-control are considered.

 PSYC 2316 Psychology of Personality